 It is important to note there is no legal or ethical requirement for counsellors to contact both parents when commencing counselling as the 2006 Act states “To avoid doubt, this section [65DAC(4)] does not require any other person to establish, before acting on a decision about the child communicated by one of these persons, that the decision has been made jointly.”

-Evolving Minds encourages both parents to be involved in their child’s well-being and at the initial appointment will seek information as to how counselling will best serve the children, especially when parental relationships are hostile.
+Evolving Minds Counselling encourages both parents to be involved in their child’s well-being and at the initial appointment will seek information as to how counselling will best serve the child/or children, especially when parental relationships are hostile.
 When working with children the best interests of the child will be considered at all times as mental health counselling aims to ease the pain.